 There are two existing storm drains, 87-inch and 66-inch diameters, passing through the project site at Sepulveda Boulevard and Harter Avenue, respectively.
 These two storm drains will be the primary source of storm water and urban run-off.
 The project site has the volume capacity to treat the first 1.1 inch of rain from approximately 344 acres.

 All storm water and urban run-off will be pre-treated using multiple treatment systems prior to entering either infiltration galleries or retention basins.

 Pursuant to the California Environmental Quality Act (CEQA) guidelines, an Initial Study (IS) determined that the project will not have a significant adverse impact on the environment with mitigation incorporated.
 A Mitigated Negative Declaration (MND) finding is appropriate.
 A copy of the proposed (IS/MND) and other documents are available from December 13, 2018 to January 14, 2019 online and at: City Hall, Engineering Division, Second Floor, 9770 Culver Blvd., Culver City, CA 90232 and at the Culver City Julian Dixon Library, 4975 Overland Ave., Culver City, CA 90230.

 On January 28, 2019, the City Council approved the final plans and specifications for the project and authorized staff to proceed with seeking bids for construction.
-It is anticipated that the construction contract will be awarded in spring 2019 with construction to start by summer 2019.
+It is anticipated that the construction contract will be awarded in spring 2019 with construction to start by January 2020.
 Construction will be completed and be completed within 18 months of commencement.